 At this point, you’ve decided this is personal, so even though it’s 7 at night, you pick up the phone and leave The Mother of All Voice Mails for your school counselor.

 Karen Gross, who spent eight years as president of Southern Vermont College, poses that question in Breakaway Learners — a book we’ll discuss during our next #NACACreads chat.

-“Many of today’s students are the first in their families to attend college, let alone graduate; many are immigrants; many are low income.
-Many have experienced trauma or toxic stress.”
+“Many of today’s students are the first in their families to attend college, let alone graduate; many are immigrants; many are low income,” writes Gross, who will join us for an hour-long Twitter discussion on Dec.
+12. “Many have experienced trauma or toxic stress.”

 The number of international students studying at US colleges and universities hit an all-time high of 1.09 million during the 2017-18 academic year.